-Mormonism is a world religious and cultural movement.
+The Church of Jesus Christ of Latter-day Saints, commonly referred to as the LDS Church or as Mormonism, is a world religious and cultural movement.
 It was founded in 1830 by Joseph Smith.
-The official name of the church is the Church of Jesus Chris of Latter-Day Saints.
-The Book of Mormon is the sacred text of Mormonisn.
+The Book of Mormon is the sacred text of Mormonism.
 As Mormons believe in Jesus Christ, they are considered to be Christians.
-The highest population of Mormons is found in Utah.
+In 2018, there were 16,118,169 members worldwide with the highest population found in the United States at 6,592,195 members.
+The state of Utah has the highest percentage of Mormons.

+The states with the largest populations of Mormons are those within the Mormon Corridor, an area in the Western United States heavily settled by Mormons in the late 19th century.
 Utah, Idaho, and Wyoming have the largest Mormon populations in the United States.
 The remainder of the states have Mormon populations of less than 11% of their total populations.
-They include Nevada (6.21%), Washington (3.94%), Oregon (3.76%), and California (1.97%).
-The lowest number of Mormons is found in New Jersey.
-In New Jersey, Mormons make up only 0.37% of the total population.
+The lowest number of Mormons is found in New Jersey where they make up only 0.37% of the total population.

 The 2nd largest Mormon population in America is found in Idaho.
 The number of Mormons is approximately 444,614 people which translates to 26.42% of the total population.
 There are 4 temples used by Mormons in Idaho.
 The Mormon influence is mostly in the eastern parts of Idaho.